 LEDs & HID: Plant Grow Light Basics

-lights emit radiation within the visible light spectrum.
-Each color has its own unique wavelength, and can be described by that wavelength in nanometers (nm).
+Luminaires emit radiation within the visible light spectrum.
+Each light color has its own unique wavelength, and can be described by that wavelength in nanometers (nm).
 So a blue light may be 450 nm while green is 550 and red is 680.
-Travelling left on this graph, towards blue, each photon (or particle of light) has more and more energy.
+Traveling left on this graph, towards blue, each photon (or particle of light) has more and more energy.
 Moving right, towards red, each light wave possesses less energy.

 THE FUNCTION OF UV: As you get right outside of the visible spectrum (below 400 nm) you have Ultra-violet light.
 Some grow lights may produce UV radiation in addition to visible light.
 And interestingly, plants have shown physiological responses to UV with improved disease and pest resistance.